 Before you hire your first employee, choose a secure employee record system.
-To make your life even easier, opt for a system with employee self-serve and payroll sync options, which means less data entry and paperwork for you.
+To make your life even easier, opt for a small business payroll system that automates records and forms, which means less data entry and paperwork for you.

 4. What kind of employee benefits will you offer?

 Employee benefits are equally important for employee recruitment and retention.
 Happy, healthy employees are the cornerstone of a happy and healthy business.

 While traditional group benefits may not be within your budget if you’re just starting out, there are many other types of low-cost yet meaningful employee perks you can offer to your small business team.